 8) Whatever you love, you can still do with an ostomy.

 "I had my surgery at age 23, that was 38 years ago.
 I was able to do anything and everything I want.
 I got married, drove a truck all over America, rode horses, went camping, and fishing.
 Whatever you love, you can still do with an ostomy.
 I can eat anything I want.
 Some food might make “JR” (my stoma) a little more active, but no big deal.
 My life changed for the better!
 Reach out to support groups online or locally, there wasn’t anything or anyone to help me when I got mine.
 You can do this."

 9) I learned SO much from other ostomates.

 "My surgery was an emergency so I wasn't prepared at all.
 With Crohn's disease, my biggest fear was that I’d need a colostomy.
 I was told I would've died without it, though that didn't really make it easier to cope, especially at the beginning.
 I was in denial when I first got home.
 It's a big adjustment mentally and physically.
 I've had mine since 2016 and in all honesty, I’m just now really accepting it.
 I still do all the things I did before and MORE because I feel better.
 Once I figured out what ostomy products I needed, I was in great shape.
 I learned SO MUCH from other ostomates in online support groups.
 I don't know if it can ever be reversed, but there are days that I think I won't, even if they say I can.
 The quality of life for me is that much better."

 10) There is a rainbow at the end of this storm.

 Colby Kuhns, ileostomy since 2016

-We know how overwhelming and difficult this surgery can be.
-You're not alone in this, stay connected.
+We understand how overwhelming and difficult this surgery can be.
+You're not alone in this.
+Stay connected.